Judge allows controversial hypnosis sketch into ‘Stocking Strangler’ evidence

 “Carlton wouldn’t have worn something that looked like it came out of Goodwill,” Siemon testified.
 “Carlton was very stylish.”
 He noted Gary occasionally modeled for a local clothing store.

-Though sketch was never shown at Gary’s trial, it turned up last year when the son-in-law of a deceased sheriff’s investigator found a briefcase stored in his late father-in-law’s attic.
+Though the sketch was never shown at Gary’s trial, it turned up last year when the son-in-law of a deceased sheriff’s investigator found a briefcase stored in an attic.
 It contained files from the Stocking Strangler investigation, including the sketch.

 After hours of testimony and argument, Jordan ruled the sketch was admissible because prosecutors did not object to Siemon’s using the hypnosis transcript while cross-examining Miller in 1986.
 The prosecution waived any objection at that time, Jordan said.